-Precision-driven ground anchoring for shoreline stabilization, retaining structures, and marine applications on Whidbey Island.
+Precision ground anchoring for shoreline stabilization, retaining structures, and marine projects across Whidbey Island and Northwest Washington.

 Manta Ray anchors are driven earth anchors.
 A steel rod drives a folded wing-tip plate to depth, then the plate rotates 90° under load to create a mechanical deadman anchor in soil or rock.
-No drilling or grouting required.
-Quick to install even in confined or water-accessed sites.
+No drilling or grouting is required, allowing for fast installation even in confined or water-accessed sites.

-Helical anchors (also called screw anchors or helical piles) are installed by rotating a steel shaft with one or more helical steel plates into the soil using hydraulic torque equipment.
-Load capacity is predictable from installation torque data, making them highly reliable for engineered retaining and tieback applications.
+Helical anchors (also called screw anchors or helical piles) are installed by rotating a steel shaft into the ground using hydraulic torque equipment.
+Their predictable load capacity and engineered performance make them ideal for retaining walls, tiebacks, and structural stabilization.

 Helical anchor shaft being torqued into coastal soil showing helix plates